David Coldrick

-David Coldrick is a Gaelic football referee from County Meath.
-A member of the Blackhall Gaels club, he has refereed four finals of the All-Ireland SFC.
+David Coldrick (born 1976). is a former inter-county referee from County Meath.
+A member of the Blackhall Gaels club, he refereed four finals of the All-Ireland SFC.

 Seán Moran, writing in The Irish Times in 2015, described Coldrick as "one of the least excitable referees on the inter-county scene.
 What might have been seen as diffidence earlier in his career has evolved into a patient and punctiliously polite demeanour, like a schoolteacher with a difficult class".
 In 2022, Martin Breheny named him among "five of the best football referees".